Brunozhon/otter/robodex/README.md

 ## Ideas for some Robocats

-If you have an idea of a new Robocat, please add a picture like this
+If you have an idea of a new Robocat, please add a picture with *at least* some parts like

 ![Robocat](robocat.png)